msimbao/roomify/README.md

 It also comes with calming background images to accompany the music.

-In Cae you want to make changes to the music playlist selection or Images, you can do so using the GUI
+In Case you want to make changes to the music playlist selection or Images, you can do so using the GUI

 ## Getting Started